intel-iot-devkit/how-to-code-samples/color-match-game/README.md

 ## Introduction

-This Color Match Game application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, and a compatible Intel® IoT Platform cloud platforms, APIs, and other technologies.
+This Color Match Game application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, and a compatible Intel-based platform cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>